FICTION-ZJU/Pastry/README.md

 ```

 ## Requirements
 - Install Python 3 and Anaconda.
-If you have not used conda before, refer to the Appendix for a tutorial on installation and initialization.
+If you have not used Conda before, refer to the Appendix for a tutorial on installation and initialization.

 - Install coreutils (for the use of `gtimeout`):
 ```bash